 If you must be outside, it is important to understand what repellents can be used to reduce bites.

 The most obvious repellent is the one you put on your skin or clothing.
-There are many spray-on repellents that will work to deter bites.
+Many spray-on repellents will work to deter bites.
 The most effective repellents are the ones that use DEET, picaridin, IR3535, oil of lemon eucalyptus, or para-menthane-diol.
 When you pick out a repellent, be sure to choose one that is EPA-registered.
 This will ensure that the EPA has evaluated the product's effectiveness.
 (Be sure to refrain from putting repellents on babies under 2 months old or oil of lemon eucalyptus on children younger than 3 years old.)

 Netting on a stroller will repel mosquitoes and keep your baby from being bitten.
 Netting is also great for keeping mosquitoes away when you're sleeping in a hammock or mowing your lawn.
 There are a large variety of nets available.